Song

 How much did Dreams make in total?

-Dreams is currently modeled at Lifetime value depends on how long Dreams keeps playlist, search, and catalog demand beyond the current annual modeled range. in lifetime earnings, based on the annual range and long-tail replay assumptions shown on this page.
+Dreams does not have a public audited lifetime total.
+Lifetime value depends on how long Dreams keeps playlist, search, and catalog demand beyond the current annual modeled range.

 How much does Dreams make per stream?